-The Movement for Black Lives has started turning to foundations for funding.
-But the history of the Black Power movement offers a cautionary tale about the warping effects of liberal philanthropy’s soft power.
+The history of the Black Power movement offers a cautionary tale about the warping effects of liberal philanthropy’s soft power.

 Karen Ferguson is associate professor of history and urban studies at Simon Fraser University and author of Top Down: The Ford Foundation, Black Power, and the Reinvention of Racial Liberalism and Black Politics in New Deal Atlanta.